thunderk/spacetac/README.md

 Drones are static objects, deployed by ships, that apply effects in a circular zone around themselves.

-A drone lasts for a given number of battle cycles.
-For example, if there are 8 ships in play, a 2-cycles drone will try to activate 16 times, before being destroyed.

-All drones activate between two ship turns.
-At each activation, the drone effects are applied to any ship in the surrounding zone, except if less than a battle cycle passed since last activation for this ship.
+Drones activate between two ship turns.
+At each activation, the drone effects are applied to any ship in the surrounding zone.
+A drone will live for a given number of activations, before being destroyed.

 Drones are fully autonomous, and once deployed, are not controlled by their owner ship.